Neoshrimp/LBoL-Entity-Sideloader/README.md

 2. Download and put [scriptengine](https://github.com/Neoshrimp/BepInEx.Debug/blob/master/src/ScriptEngine/ScriptEngine.dll) to `plugins` folder.
 3. Create `BepInEx/scripts` folder.
 This from where scriptengine will load the plugins.
 Sideloader mods which are being developed should go there.
 If [Sideloader mod template](https://github.com/Neoshrimp/LBoL-ModdingTools/tree/master/src/SideloaderTemplate) is used it will copy dlls to `scripts` folder automatically after building.
 4. In-game, press F3 to reload the mods.
 If in-run level will need to be restarted for changes to take effects.
 By default, that will be done automatically.There might some odd issues with Collection.

+Sometimes the game freezes and crashes at the moment of reloading plugins.
+This is probably related to pc resource usage.

 ##### Examples